camshaft/jsont/README.md

 }
 ```

-You can also pass arguments and chain arguments
+You can also pass arguments and chain helpers

 ```json
 {